Don’t let a lack of funding get in the way of your academic career!

 - Proposed budget

-- 500-words or less essay describing your proposed project or activity, and how it will advance your career
+- Essay of 500-words or less describing your proposed project or activity and how it will advance your career

-- 500-words or less essay explaining how the proposed project or activity will advance the discussion of classical liberal ideas
+- Essay of 500-words or less explaining how the proposed project or activity will advance the discussion or study of classical liberal ideas

-- Optionally, additional documentation such as a relevant paper or dissertation to supplement the application, are not required but can be included in the application
+- Additional documentation, such as a relevant paper or dissertation to supplement the application, are not required but can be included in the application

 Applicants will be notified of the committee’s decision within two weeks of submission.
 Awards will be distributed after the recipient presents appropriate documentation for their project.